Have you ever found yourself in a challenging public speaking situation?

-This is often the part most presenters hate because they feel that if they can’t answer a question they will be exposed or ridiculed and lose the respect of their audience.
+Answering questions is often the part many presenters dread.
+It can be the greatest source of anxiety in a challenging public speaking situation.
+As the presenter you may feel that if you can’t answer a question you will be exposed or ridiculed and lose the respect of your audience.

-No single person is such an expert on their topic that they know the answer to every question imaginable and audiences understand and respect that.
-If someone asks you a question you either don’t know the answer to or are just struggling to answer here’s what to do and not to do:
+If someone asks you a question you either don’t know the answer to or are just struggling to answer, here’s what to do.

 – Don’t just answer the person who asked you the question, answer the whole room and share eye contact.
-If you simply answer the question by maintaining direct eye contact with the questioner you will lose the rest of the audience who will be bored and switch off while you have a one to one dialogue.
+If you simply answer the question by maintaining direct eye contact with the questioner you will lose the rest of the audience.
+Some may feel offended and switch off while you have a one to one dialogue.

-Feel free to ask the rest of the room for their thoughts on a difficult question or observation and if there is one you can’t answer if you believe it’s possible someone else in the room may be able to then ask them.
+Feel free to ask the rest of the room for their thoughts on a difficult question.

 – Listen to the whole question and make sure you understand it before you answer it.
-Many presenters are so relieved that the presentation is over they quickly then become so anxious about questions that they find themselves waiting to speak rather than really listening to the question.
-Give the questioner your undivided attention and if you didn’t hear or understand it properly don’t be afraid to ask them to repeat it.
+Many presenters are so relieved that the presentation is over, they quickly then become so anxious about questions that they find themselves waiting to speak rather than really listening to the question.
+Give the questioner your undivided attention.
+If you didn’t hear or understand the question fully, don’t be afraid to ask them to repeat it.

 – Never answer a question negatively, with a ‘yes but’ or suggest in anyway the person asking it is wrong.

-– Never respond by saying ‘that’s a great question’.
-Most people do it; it’s very often not true and can sound patronizing.
-Also if you didn’t say the same to either the previous questioner or the next you’ll look stupid.
+– Don’t respond by saying ‘that’s a great question’.
+Many people do it; it’s very often not true and can sound patronizing.
+Also, if you didn’t say the same to either the previous questioner or the next, some people may be disturbed by this.

 Training can help to give you the confidence you need.

-If you give enough presentations it’s likely that one day you’re going to find yourself in one of the situations I’ve described.
-If you take on board these 12 points and remember that the key to handling any challenging presentation or audience is to retain control of yourself and the presentation by believing in yourself, your message and the value it will add to your audience you will be able to handle the most difficult audience with ease and grace.
+If you give enough presentations it’s likely that one day you’re going to find yourself in one of the challenging public speaking situations I’ve described.
+Explore these 12 tactics for yourself and remember that the key to handling any challenging presentation or audience is to retain control.

 I really hope you enjoyed this post.
 If you did, please feel free to share it through your preferred social media channels below and subscribe to our mailing list so you won’t miss any future posts.